-To limit distractions and maximize classroom instruction time, caps, toboggans, beanies, hats or any other headwear will not be worn inside the campus buildings at any time. \\Any hat or headwear that is displayed by a student during the school day will be taken and turned into the office.
-Students my pick up headwear in the office at the end of the school day.
+To limit distractions and maximize classroom instruction time, caps, toboggans, beanies, hats or hoods will not be worn inside the campus buildings at any time, unless authorized by the office for special circumstances such as school spirit day or fundraiser, etc.... \\Any hat or head covering that is displayed by a student during the school day will be taken and turned into the office.
+Students may pick up their hat or head covering in the office at the end of the school day.